Robert Anderson (playwright): Life and career

 Anderson was born in New York City, the son of Myra Esther (Grigg) and James Hewston Anderson, a self-made businessman.
 He was educated at Phillips Exeter Academy, which he later said he found a lonely experience.
-While there he falls in love with an older woman, an event which later becomes the basis of the plot of Tea and Sympathy.
+While there he fell in love with an older woman, an event which later becomes the basis of the plot of Tea and Sympathy.
 Anderson also attended Harvard University, where he took an undergraduate as well as a master's degree.

 He may be best-remembered as the author of Tea and Sympathy.
 The play made its Broadway debut in 1953 and was made into a Metro-Goldwyn-Mayer film in 1956; both starred Deborah Kerr and John Kerr.

 You Know I Can't Hear You When the Water's Running, a collection of four one-act comedies, opened in New York in 1967 and ran for more than 700 performances.
 His other successful Broadway plays were Silent Night, Lonely Night (1959) and I Never Sang for My Father (1968).

 He wrote the screenplays for Until They Sail (1957), The Nun's Story (1959), and The Sand Pebbles (1966).
 He also wrote many television scripts, including the TV play The Last Act Is a Solo (1991) and the novels After (1973) and Getting Up and Going Home (1978).

 He was inducted into the American Theater Hall of Fame in 1981.

 Anderson was married to Phyllis Stohl from 1940 until her death in 1956 and to actress Teresa Wright from 1959 until their divorce in 1978.
 Anderson died of pneumonia on February 9, 2009, at his home in Manhattan, aged 91.
 He had been suffering from Alzheimer's disease for seven years prior to his death.